osohq/oso/new-docs/content/java/getting-started/application/index.md

 some more practical examples in the context of a more realistic application.

 Our sample expenses application is a Maven project built with Spring Boot.
-We are not using anything from oso that is unique to Spring Boot, and the same patterns we cover here can be used anywhere.
+We are not using anything from Oso that is unique to Spring Boot, and the same patterns we cover here can be used anywhere.

 We highly encourage you to follow along with the code by cloning the example repository